hillarykoch/powerTCR/README.md

 # powerTCR: modeling the clone size distribution of the TCR repertoire

 This is an R package for fitting the discrete gamma-GPD spliced threshold model to a distribution of clone sizes.
-The package contains tools needed to perform all of the analyses found in __my paper__.
+The package contains tools needed to perform all of the analyses found in __our paper (pending)__.

 ## Installation